ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 - `DeletionPolicy` - used to keep important stuff from getting nuked; can be `Delete`, (which is the default); `Retain` which is useful for common infrastructure architectures, AD, databases but leaves a mess; `Snapshot` which is for volumes, DBclusters, DBInstance or Redshift

 - `UpdatePolicy` - used to dictate how updates to an ASG are handled...
-AutoScalingRollingUpdate &amp;

 ### Custom Resources

 [Custom Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) enable you to support AWS Products that lack CF support, operate on non-AWS resources and perform advanced logic is limited.
-A custom resource directly runs a lambda function or creates then sends SNS message when the resource is created, updated, or deleted.
+A custom resource directly runs a Lambda function or creates then sends SNS message when the resource is created, updated, or deleted.
 This can be specfied like `Custom::MyCustomThingy` or `AWS::CloudFormation::CustomResource`.

 Here is a quick summary of how to make a [Custom Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html):